 Where are most of your viewers from?
 Do they keep a similar schedule, but in a different time zone?
 Or, is it possible that cultural differences such as religious holidays, work hours, and internet accessibility influence their daily routines?

-If your goal is to boost brand awareness and sales in your own country, or in a particular region of your country, then adjust the times above to fit the time zone that’s most important to your brand.
+If your goal is to boost brand awareness and sales in a specific region, then adjust the best posting times above to fit the time zone that’s most important to your brand.

 Please keep the following in mind when converting to different time zones:

 - Holiday schedules will affect the best times to post.